-Transfer credit is normally awarded for all college work earned through any college or university approved by its regional accrediting association, provided the courses presented reasonably parallel the curriculum of Georgia Southwestern State University.
+Transfer credit is normally awarded for all college work earned through any college or university accredited by a US Department of Education recognized national accrediting agency, provided the courses presented reasonably parallel the curriculum of Georgia Southwestern State University.
 When a transfer student is fully accepted to GSW, the Office of Recruitment and Admissions sends the student's folder to the Office of the Registrar for evaluation.
 Transcripts are evaluated in the order in which they are received.
-Once an evaluation is completed, the student is notified toview the evaluation on DegreeWorks.
-The Office of the Registrar evaluates Areas A-E with Area F and the majorclasses evaluated by the college of the degree program.
+Once an evaluation is completed, the student is notified to view the evaluation on DegreeWorks.
+The Office of the Registrar evaluates Areas A-E with Area F and the major classes evaluated by the college of the degree program.
 The following stipulations on the transfer of credit are upheld: